deepflowio/docs/translate/translated/07-integration/03-output/01-query/01-sql.md

 SELECT pod FROM `network.1m` WHERE pod_cluster = 'cluster1' AND time > 1234567890 GROUP BY pod
 ```

-Note: Data can only be found in `flow_metrics` if there has been traffic in the pod (and not using HostNetwork).
+Note: Data can only be found in `flow_metrics` if there has been traffic in the pod (and HostNetwork is not used).
 After integrating Prometheus or Telegraf data, we can also use the constant metrics in them to assist in obtaining Tag values.
 For example, we can use Prometheus metrics in `ext_metrics` to achieve the above requirement:

 ```SQL
 SELECT pod FROM `prometheus.kube_pod_start_time` WHERE pod_cluster = 'cluster1' GROUP BY pod
 ```

 In Grafana, we can also use the above capabilities to achieve linked filtering of Variable candidates.
-For example, we use a custom Variable $cluster and built-in Variables [`$**from`, `$**to`](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#__from-and-__to) to perform linked filtering on another Variable pod:
+For example, we use a custom Variable $cluster and built-in Variables [`$__from`, `$__to`](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#__from-and-__to) to perform linked filtering on another Variable pod:

 - When the value of cluster is id, use `$cluster`: